anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.md

 Containerised Infrastructure Manager (CIM): a functional block that is responsible for controlling and managing the containerised NFVI compute, storage and network resources.
 Note CIM supports the Life Cycle Management of conatinerised and the underlying physical resources.

+"Architecture" in this chapter refers to NFVI + VIM (as specified in Reference Model Chapter 3) and consists of the Physical resources, virtual and container resources, and Software Management Layer (Hypervisor, Container runtime, virtual or container Orcehstrator(s), Operating System).

 <a name="2.3.1"></a>
 ### 2.3.1 General